EvanQuan/qvim/README.md

 Use [Git Bash](https://git-scm.com/downloads).
 It uses `~/.vim` just as you would expect with Mac or Linux instead of `~/vimfiles` and behaves like a Unix terminal.
 I am aware there are other good terminals for Windows out there, but this is what I have been using.
+I am not well-versed in command prompt alternatives for Windows.

 #### Linux
 Keep doing what you're doing. :penguin: